lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 With all the feeble strength she could muster, Prismia brought her hooves mercilessly on the little pegasus' head, striking her down.
 And immediately, she gasped, as a chilling sensation rose in her chest, drowning out last vestiges of doubt about one single and undisputable thing—she [i]is[/i], without a doubt, a [i]bad[/i] pony.
 Everything that was ever said about her was true.

-But even now, despite being in the mud on the ground, this pathetic little pink thing kept looking at her without judgment.
-Under this look, Prismia shrank away, struggling with sudden regret, contorting muzzle in an unsightly grimace.
-She wanted to scream, to dash away, to tear out her own hair in frustration, to throw away the medallion that worked as a conduit, and being torn up by these wants, instead she just stood and shook like a leaf, keeping staring with widened eyes.
+But even now, despite being in the mud on the ground, this pathetic little pink thing kept looking at her without any judgment.
+Prismia shrank away under this look, struggling with sudden regret, contorting her muzzle in an unsightly grimace.
+She wanted to scream, to dash away, to tear out her own hair in frustration, to throw away the medallion that worked as a conduit for magical power.
+Being torn up by these wants, instead she just stood and shook like a leaf, keeping staring with widened eyes.

-That damnable filly rose up, not caring for the bruise in the slightest.
+That damnable filly slowly rose up, not caring for the bruise in the slightest.
 She remained soft-spoken: "I know why you are so sad and alone.
-I understand it now.
+I get it now.
 You pushed everyone away, right?"

 "Y-you!
 How dare you!?
 What do you even know!?"
 Prismia bleated.